Little Thirteen: Production

-To accompany the underage actresses Muriel Wimmer and Antonia Putiloff during the shooting of their nude and sex scenes, the director Christian Klandt and his film team were supported by two sex education specialists from 'pro familia Berlin'.
+To accompany the underaged actresses Muriel Wimmer and Antonia Putiloff during the shooting of their nude and sex scenes, director Christian Klandt and his film team were supported by two sex-education specialists from 'pro familia Berlin'.

 Reception

 Berliner Zeitung panned the film, calling it a "barren, tensionless film" and saying that it was "as ambitious as it is hollow".
 In contrast, n-tv gave a more favorable review.